PharmaLedger-IMI/helm-charts/README.md

     E.g.

     ```yaml
-    # Secret and comment in same line (note: not always working):
+    # 1. Secret and comment in same line (note: not always working):

     SomeSecretString # pragma: allowlist secret

-    # or comment one line above Secret:
+    # 2. Comment one line above Secret:

     # pragma: allowlist nextline secret
     SomeSecretString

-    # or for helm template comments:
+    # 3. For helm template comments:

     {{- /*
         # pragma: allowlist nextline secret
     */}}SomeSecretString

+    # 4. For helm values.yaml (which will be used to generate docs via helm-docs)
+    # Note: a) Add   <!-- # pragma: allowlist secret -->   one line before the value as it becomes part of the generate doc file.
+    #       b) Add   # pragma: allowlist secret            at the end of the line which contains the value.

+    # -- Description for 'sha'.
+    # Additional line of description.
+    # <!-- # pragma: allowlist secret -->
+    sha: "f9814e1d2f1be7f7f09addd1d877090fe457d5b66ca2dcf9a311cf1e67168590" # pragma: allowlist secret

     ```